lcscs12345/ncbi-xsl/README.md

-#Flexible and Lossless Conversion of NCBI GenBank Records
+#Versatile and Lossless Conversion of NCBI GenBank Records

 I've tested a handful Perl and Python scripts to retrieve annotations from GenBank flat files (.gbk, .gbff or .seq).
 However, to obtain lossless conversion by parsing GenBank flat files is a dream.
 A better option is to download gff files from ftp://ftp.ncbi.nlm.nih.gov/genomes/.
 But the gff collection is incomplete and only available for some refseq.
 Also, some genome entries might be temporarily pulled off during curation.